spacem/dngearsim/README.md

 Data files for each region are uploaded to separate firebase hosting sites each with CORS enabled.
 This allows regions to be updated separately from the sim or from each other.
 Potentially they could go anywhere - even to the same location as dngearsim just as long as RegionService.js has the correct url to the locations.
-In theory you can deploy vanilla dnt files however you will need to adjust the file names in ItemSourceService as most files deployed use optimised versions.
 There are a set of scripts in a separate dntpreprocess project that create the optimised files as well as a few extra files.